MIRCS-Institute/mircs-react/README.md

-# MIRCS React
+# MIRCS Geogenealogy

 This repository contains the mircs-geogenealogy service prototype, built as a React web app connected to an ExpressJS server backed by MongoDB.

-# Dev Setup
+For more information on the project see the [MIRCS website](https://www.mircs.ca/geo-genealogy/).

-## Environment
+## Development Environment

 ### Node.js